 SWT provides fixed route transit services within the three communities and connects the communities to other metropolitan destinations, including downtown Minneapolis, the University of Minnesota, the Southdale area, as well as providing reverse commute services to businesses within the three communities.
-SWT services are provided by a fleet of eighty six (86) active vehicles (74 motor coaches and 12 cutaways).
+SWT services are provided by a fleet of eighty-one (81) active vehicles (67 motor coaches and 14 cutaways).
 Driver services are provided by a private contractor.
-2016 was the first full year of operations for SW Prime which is local service between its member communities.
+2017 was the second full year of operations for SW Prime which is local service between its member communities.
 The SW Prime service is an on-demand curb to curb shared ride service that allows riders to be picked up and dropped off anywhere in SWT's service area.
+The ridership demand for the SW Prime service increased by 39% over the 2016.